Eveline Lemke: Before politics

 Lemke was born in Hamburg.
 Her father, Dietrich Lemke, was leader of GEW, a teachers union in Hamburg, whose brother Willi Lemke was Senator in Bremen and Manager Werder Bremen, a famous soccer-club, and later serving as United Nations Secretary-General's Special Adviser on Sport for Development and Peace.
 He was appointed to the position by United Nations Secretary-General Ban Ki-moon on 18 March 2008.

 Lemke graduated in high school 1981 in Burlington, Vermont, and got her German Abitur 1984 in Hamburg, where she added a diploma as Assistant in Foreign Languages in 1985 and a dual training as a steel merchant, which she finished at Carl Spaeter GmbH in 1987.
 Then she worked for DEUMU Deutsche Erz- und Metall-Union in the steel and scrap business as assistant for the management.
 She then signed in for studying economics and management at the University in Hanover and finished with Vordiplom in 1993.
 After a family phase, raising children she entered business life again in 2000, working as consultant for ELZ and for the Green Party Hochtaunuskreis, was elected head of party in Hochtaunuskreis and entered local parliaments there before becoming head of the party in Rhineland-Palatinate in 2006 and entering Landtag of Rhineland-Palatinate and the government in 2011.

 Lemke focused on the energy turnaround, renewable energies, land-planning strategies for renewable energies, the founding of an energy agency and innovation strategy for Rhineland-Palatinate.
 In the center of her work in the Ministry for economy, climate protection, Energy and Landplannin (MWKEL) was a resource-effective industrial policy, the lack of qualified workers, dual training, sustainability and climate protection.
 Under her leadership an index for well-being was installed.

 In 2015 she was elected as head of campaign for running Landtagswahl 2016 together with Daniel Köbler.
-The Green party entered parliament with 5,3 %.
-Lemke did not become member of the following governmental coalition between Social Democrats, Liberals and Greens.
+The Green party entered parliament with 5.3 %.
+Lemke did not become a member of the following governmental coalition between Social Democrats, Liberals and Greens.
 She stayed one more year in parliament and left in March 2017, followed by Katharina Binz.

 After politics

 Lemke was elected as president of the private Karlshochschule International University in Karlsruhe in December 2016 for a period of 8 years.
-Lemke was elected also to enter the advisory board of ABO-Wind in 2017.
+Lemke was also elected to enter the advisory board of ABO-Wind in 2017.
 In 2017 she finished thesis at the University of Hannover "Zur Bedeutung des Upgrading von Elektroalt- und Gebrauchtgeräten in Deutschland".
 She in carrying BSc for economics and management.
 She left Karlshochschule in July 2017 and founded her own consulting company and thinktank Thinking Circular, which became listed on the Sustainable Development Goals Help Desk (United Nations) in July 2018.